Mondelez says has tech problems, unclear if from cyberattack

-ZURICH Food group Mondelez International (MDLZ.O) said employees in different regions were experiencing technical problems but it was unclear whether this was due to a cyberattack.
+ZURICH (Reuters) - Food group Mondelez International (MDLZ.O) said employees in different regions were experiencing technical problems but it was unclear whether this was due to a cyberattack.

 "I can confirm that our employees are experiencing difficulties in various geographies.
 We are investigating the issue," spokeswoman Heidi Hauer said on Tuesday.